google/WebFundamentals/src/site/device-access/user-location/obtain-location.markdown

 <img src="images/emulategeolocation.png">

-Overriding geolocation positions

-Navigate to the Geolocation demo

-Allow the page access to your position.
-This should hopefully be accurate.

-Open up the overrides menu in the DevTools
+*  Open up the overrides menu in the DevTools

-Check “Override Geolocation” then enter in Lat = 41.4949819 and Lat = -0.1461206
+*  Check “Override Geolocation” then enter in Lat = 41.4949819 and Lat = -0.1461206

-Refresh the page.
-The demo will now use your overridden positions for geolocation
+*  Refresh the page and it will now use your overridden positions for geolocation

 ## Decide how accuratly you need the location

+TODO: Note - Fused Location

 ## Set a timeout

 ##  Handle Errors

 Unfortunately, not all location lookups are successful.
 Perhaps a GPS could not be located or the user has suddenly disabled location lookups.
 A second, optional, argument to getCurrentPosition() will be called in the event of an error, so you can notify the user inside the callback:

 {% highlight javascript %}
 window.onload = function() {